Welcome! On this website you’ll find…

 - Information about my music CD Go in Peace, including lyrics and short excerpts.

 - Articles I’ve written about spiritual direction, which is what often brings me traffic from new visitors.
 If that’s you, Hi!

 - My personal blog, which I invite you to explore.
 As of 2014, this includes some of my fiction.
 More stories are in the works.

-This site takes its inspiration from D. H. Lawrence’s poem “Pax,” which speaks of sleeping on the hearth of the living world…
+This site takes its name and inspiration from D. H. Lawrence’s poem “Pax,” which speaks of sleeping on the hearth of the living world…

 All that matters is to be at one with the living God

 To be a creature in the house of the God of Life.

 Like a cat asleep on a chair

 and at one with the master of the house,

 at home, at home in the house of the living,